CLIMADA-project/nccs-global-impacts-modelling/README.md

 ## Introduction

-This repository contains all the code that was developed and run to generate the results for the [NCCS Global Impacts project](https://www.nccs.admin.ch/nccs/en/home/climate-change-and-impacts/nccs-impacts/global-impacts.html).
+This repository contains all the code that was developed and run to generate the results for the [National Centre for Climate Services (NCCS) Global Impacts project](https://www.nccs.admin.ch/nccs/en/home/climate-change-and-impacts/nccs-impacts/global-impacts.html).

 It is associated with the [NCCS Global impacts of climate change on Switzerland Data Collection](http://hdl.handle.net/20.500.11850/785985) hosted by ETH research collection.

-Contact person: Samuel Juhel, sjuhel[at]ethz.ch
+Contact person: Samuel Juhel, sjuhel[at]ethz.ch / [@spjuhel](https://github.com/spjuhel)

 ## Repository Content